 Split Pea Soup

-Cook carrots, onions and celery in a stainless steel pot until the onions are tender.
+- Saute carrots, onions and celery in a stainless steel pot with a tablespoon of olive oil until the onions are tender.
 Add garlic, bay leaf and sage.

 - Wash peas picking out rocks and dark peas.
 Add peas and water to the veggies and cook for about 1 hour or until soft stirring frequently to prevent sticking.